1. On five occasions, the winner of the popular vote did not capture the presidency.

 The manner of choosing electors is left to the states, although the Constitution stipulates that “no Senator or Representative, or Person holding an Office of Trust or Profit under the United States, shall be appointed an Elector.”

-Article II of the Constitution and the Twelfth Amendment solely refer to “electors.”
+Article II of the Constitution and the 12th Amendment solely refer to “electors.”
 The phrase “Electoral College” did not appear in federal law until 1845.